Once upon an SP time, there were three awesome articles detailing the history of SummitPost (up through 2006).

-What members found was that a 7, 8, or 9, intended to be a good vote, would "sink" a page's score into a range that in the school system would signify a D or an F. This led to angry reactions, and angry rebuttals, and ultimately to people just voting 10/10 or not at all.
+What members found was that a 7, 8, or 9, intended to be a good vote, might "sink" a page's score into a range that in the school system would signify a D or an F. This led to angry reactions, and angry rebuttals, and ultimately to people just voting 10/10 or not at all.
 People reserved 1/10 for a truly deplorable page or for material they found offensive.

-Many have made the argument that pages for obscure objectives are far more valuable than are the ones for objectives such as Mount Rainier, Mount Whitney, and the Colorado 14ers, and highly popular European peaks for which good information is widely and readily available.
+Many have made the argument that pages for obscure objectives are far more valuable than are the ones for objectives such as Mount Rainier, Mount Whitney, the Colorado 14ers, and highly popular European peaks for which good information is widely and readily available.
 But those pages on obscure peaks, as excellent as they often are, come nowhere close to the scores that the pages for the trophy peaks get.

 So no one was happy with the voting system, but no one has ever come up with a good replacement.
 People who put more into the site like having greater voting power, and there doesn't really seem to be a way to balance the competing interests and avoid the past problems at the same time.
 The current system makes non-10 votes less punitive than they were before, but most voters are still voting 10.
-And by making lower votes less punitive, the new system's engineers inadvertently have made weak pages look better than they really are (this is not the case, though, if people vote at the lowest end of the scale).
+And by making lower votes less punitive, the new system's engineers unintentionally made weak and bad pages look better than they really are (this is not the case, though, if people vote at the lowest end of the scale).

 Author's note: I have criticized the voting system many times but have never found a great solution myself.
 My current idea, just recently formed, is something along the lines of 9=90 and 8=80 and so on, but with that number becoming slightly higher according to a person's points, and a page score being an overall average.
 For example, a new member's 9 would be a 90, but someone with 100 points might see his or her 9 become a 91.
 This would preserve the greater role for people who contribute more.
 It would not fully address the problem of avatars, but I have some developing ideas for that as well.
 Also, popular pages would still have an edge, but the gap would likely shrink.
 There are other issues to consider as well.
 It's just an idea right now.

 At some point during 2009, people began noticing that a few members were getting POTD over and over, that these members were often posting variations of the same picture, and that sometimes the photos weren't even very good or were off-topic.
-What started bothering some people even more was that most of these photos were not attached to beta pages.
-Some of them weren't even climbers, not meaning that they didn't climb technical routes to summits but meaning that they didn't go to summits at all or only rarely.
+What started bothering some people even more was that many of these photos were not attached to beta pages.
+Some of the submitters weren't even climbers, not meaning that they didn't climb technical routes to summits but meaning that they didn't go to summits at all or only rarely.
 In other words, they were trail hikers, not seekers of mountaintops.

 A hilarious article mocked this phenomenon, but it was too little and too late.
 Too many people were too fed up with what seemed like a trivial matter but was proving to be anything but.

-In the forums, there were allegations of manipulation, of cliques, of deception, and of degrading the site.
+In the forums, there were allegations of manipulation, cliques, deception, and degrading the site.
 To varying extents, all were true.
 Examples:

 Manipulation-- SP used to have a Photo of the Hour.
 For an hour, the picture that got the highest score the previous hour was on the front page.
 This was an obvious boost to getting POTD and, eventually, POTW, and you would see members posting a picture at, say, 9:00 or 9:01.
 But they would only post one picture, two or three at the most, not wanting to flood out the one they wanted people to vote on.
 And you would see people post their best pictures shortly after midnight SP Time in order to maximize the time they would have to accumulate votes for POTD.

 Cliques-- there were, and are, people who vote on their friends’ stuff just because they are their friends.
 It’s easy to figure out who they are.
 SP has seen a number of fairly shabby POTD selections and even a few unworthy POTW selections because of this.
 Also, there have been allegations of vote-begging via Facebook.

-Degrading the site-- people started posting pictures of flowers in their gardens and of their pets, and not meaning pictures of their pets while on hikes and climbs, which are often pretty cool pictures (Liba&Duchess pics are awesome).
+Degrading the site-- people started posting pictures of flowers in their gardens and of their pets, and not meaning pictures of their pets while on hikes and climbs, which are often pretty cool pictures (Liba & Duchess pics are awesome).
 These were domestic pictures.
 Yet they were well received by many.
 Other completely non-climbing-related photos got lots of votes and occasionally got POTD.
 Last year, a picture of me in my Halloween costume, posted just for fun, got POTD.
 Really, people?
 I deleted the photo because I was embarrassed that it got on the front page of a climbing site.
 However, my issue really isn't with the fact that people voted on a fun picture but rather with the fact that more people didn't vote on some of the many deserving mountain- and climbing-related photos that people had posted that same day.
 Off-topic photos are not the end of the world, but where are our priorities when we elevate such photos to front-page status?

 Being disgruntled with the voting system and the POTD/POTW scene was not the only thing that contributed to a decline in voting, but it had a larger role than many acknowledge or understand.